 No one enjoys discussing STDs, but if you are an adult having sex, or you are a parent, it would be wise to learn some essential facts about STDs that everyone should know.
-STDs are a fact of life and … Continue reading

 There is no simple answer to the question how much is too much weight to gain during pregnancy.
 One should qualify the question for YOU.
 That number entirely depends on each woman and her weight pre-pregnancy.
-So, what are the … Continue reading

 Your vaginal health may change throughout your life, and it’s common to experience vaginal dryness at one point or another.
 Understanding the cause of vaginal dryness can help you find the right treatment to improve your symptoms and your sexual health. … Continue reading

 Often times, uterine polyps and uterine fibroids are categorized as the same condition.
 However, these two reproductive health issues are very different in their nature and how they’re treated.
-In order to understand the differences, we must first understand each condition.

 Endometriosis is a much more prevalent issue than many people might think.
 In fact, fewer than 1/3 of women know what endometriosis is, despite it affecting approximately one out of every ten women in the United States.